Home / Resume / IT / IT Support

 After

-Created 35 knowledge base articles covering the top recurring support issues, reducing repeat tickets by 25% and enabling new technicians to ramp up 2 weeks faster.
+Wrote 35 knowledge base articles covering recurring Active Directory and VPN configuration issues, cutting repeat tickets by 25% and helping new technicians ramp up 2 weeks faster.

 Resolved · Diagnosed · Troubleshot · Deployed · Provisioned · Configured · Documented · Escalated · Imaged · Installed · Migrated · Trained · Supported · Monitored · Updated · Patched · Secured · Onboarded

-6 mistakes that get it support resumes rejected
+6 mistakes that get IT support specialist resumes rejected

 1